 Scope of submissions: The New Zealand Journal of Marine and Freshwater Research is an international journal that publishes original research papers, review papers, short communications, book reviews, letters, and forum articles.
 We welcome submissions on all aspects of aquatic science in habitats ranging from lakes, streams and wetlands, to rocky shores, fjords and the open ocean.
 The journal places particular emphasis on Australasia, South America, Antarctica, and the Pacific and Southern oceans.
 The journal’s subject matter includes ecology, aquaculture, genetics, biodiversity, bioinvasions, physical oceanography, limnology, hydrology, aquatic biotechnology, and aquatic chemistry.

-Prospective contributors should consult recent issues of the journal and contact the publishing team to discuss whether a planned submission is appropriate.
+Prospective contributors should consult recent issues of the journal to see whether a planned submission is appropriate.